minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-// Interpretation of these validity of the results Although these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the VIF values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
+// Interpretation of these validity of the results Although these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the Variance Inflation Factor (VIF) values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
 This means that the high adjusted $R^2$ values